focus-editor/focus/LOG.md

 - Highlight occurrences of selection (same rules as above)
 - Save file
 - Reload from disk

+- Jump by words on ctrl+left/right
+- Jump to next empty line on ctrl+up/down
+- Revert to ctrl+alt+left/right for pane change

+- Navigating project dirs in a dialog

+- Open file dialog:
+    - Review and cleanup code
+    - Drag the scrollbar
+    - Don't rescan project dirs on every file change
+    - Put the open editors at the top
+    - Implement fuzzy searching with letter highlighting etc
     - Input:
         - Make sure the cursor doesn't drift as string grows (try disabling kerning first).
-Understand whether there are any rounding errors
+Understand whether there are any precision/rounding errors
         - Select by mouse
         - Select words by ctrl+D
         - Fix the weird doubling of characters when pasted a newline

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types